stanlylau/tdd-ruby-katas/README.md

 ```
 If an attribute in the template is not provided with a value, do not need to replace.

+## String Average
+You are given a string of numbers between 0-9.
+Find the average of these numbers and return it as a floored whole number (ie: no decimal places) written out as a string.
+Eg:

+"zero nine five two" -> "four"

+If the string is empty or includes a number greater than 9, return "n/a"

 ## Segmentation
 Derive segments given a period and timeline.
 ```